 Exchange Rate Risk is defined as the risk of loss that the company bears when the transaction is denominated in a currency other than the currency in which the company operates.
-It is a risk which occurs due to change in relative values of currencies.
+It is a risk that occurs due to a change in the relative values of currencies.
 The risk which the company runs is that there may be an adverse currency fluctuation on the date when the transaction is completed and currencies are exchanged.
 Foreign exchange risk also occurs when a company has subsidiaries operating in different countries and the subsidiaries prepare their financial statements in the currency which is different from the currency in which the parent company reports its financial statements.

 Import and export businesses involve a large number of foreign exchange risks as the import/ export of goods and services involve transactions in different currencies and exchange of currencies at a later date and time.
 Exchange rate risk also affects international investors and institutions which make the overseas investment in international markets.

 Types of Foreign Exchange Risks

 #1 – Transaction Risk

 Transaction risk occurs when a company buys products or services in a different currency or has receivables in a different currency than their operating currency.
 Since the payables or receivables are denominated in a different currency, the exchange rate at the initiation of a transaction and on the date of settlement may have changed due to the volatile nature of the forex market.
-This can cause a gain or loss for the company depending on the direction of movement of exchange rates and thus poses risk to the company.
+This can cause a gain or loss for the company depending on the direction of the movement of exchange rates and thus poses risk to the company.